 The academic year runs from April to March and international students will need a visa to study in the country.

 Read up on studying in Japan.

 Often labelled the 'land of opportunity', the USA is a great place to study.
 The country spans six time zones and is one of the world's finest education providers.

-The California Institute of Technology sits proudly at the summit, but the range of quality options in both rural and city settings is what makes the USA such a prime postgraduate location.
+The Massachusetts Institute of Technology (MIT) sits proudly at the summit, but the range of quality options in both rural and city settings is what makes the USA such a prime postgraduate location.
 Major student cities include New York, Boston, Chicago, San Francisco and Los Angeles, which house many of the country's top universities such as: